 *.Web project.
 Here is a list of other elements that you want to place in the Website project:

-- Views, Partial Views and Partial View Macro
+- Views, Partial Views and Partial View Macros

-- Configuration (web.config and all the Umbraco specific or related config files)
+- Configuration (web.config and all the Umbraco specific or related config files in ~/Config/)

 - Usercontrol ascx-files